rubybassi/Sandy-Bassi-Fullstack-Dev-Portfolio/README.md

 ## Background

 This project is my attempt of using Bootstrap CSS Framework to create a mobile responsive portfolio.
-I used semantic HTML elements for accessibilty and best practice for structure.
+I used semantic HTML elements for accessibility and best practice for structure.

 [View my final project on GitHub pages](https://rubybassi.github.io/bootstrap-responsive-portfolio/index.html)